orcestra-campaign/book/orcestra_book/attribute_convention.md

-`institution` | Institution responsible for the dataset `instrument` | Instrument used to measure the data (may be set in addition to `source`) `creator_id` | Comma-separated list of identifiers (e.g. ORCID)
+`institution` | Institution responsible for the dataset `instrument` | Instrument used to measure the data (may be set in addition to `source`) `creator_id` | Comma-separated list of identifiers (e.g. ORCID) `Conventions` | A comma-separated list of the conventions that are followed by the dataset, e.g., 'ACDD-1.3, CF-1.12'.

 ## Valid `project` values